developer-zebra/developer-zebra-site/src/emdk-for-android/6-9/guide/about/index.md

 EMDK for Android also inserts exclusive Profile Manager technology within the the IDE, providing a GUI-based development tool for configuring Zebra devices.
 This allows developers to write fewer lines of code, produce fewer errors and reduce overall development time and effort.

 ## Prerequisites
-The following software must be installed prior to using the EMDK for Android:
+The following software must be installed prior to using EMDK for Android:

 **Windows**:
 * Windows 7, 8, 8.1, 10 (32- or 64-bit)